 I thought I’d share a few insights I’ve gained from these calls.
 However, I want this blog to be slightly spooky, due to the season.
 I’ll be framing the most common things I hear as tricks (things to avoid) and treats (ways to build a good compensation plan).
 So strap on your spookiest mask and let’s get going!

 Especially if new compensation plans are rolled out in conjunction with a new fiscal year, this topic comes up a lot.
 The management team has increased your financial target for the new year.
 You can’t hire a larger sales team to make your number, and you don’t have additional budget for more salary.
+You need to conduct research and set the salary amount for all your departments.
 New compensation plans should never be all bad, no good.
 That means you need to find a way to inject something positive for your sales reps, so they don’t feel spurned.

 How can you inject some positivity into a tough compensation plan change?
 One way to do this is to reframe their quota or commission.
 If you have a monthly quota, change it to a quarterly quota.
 Try adding in an accelerator for those reps who over-perform.
 Increase paid time off.
 Expand your rep’s territory beyond a city to an entire state or region.
 Add in a recoverable draw to add some cash to their paychecks.
 Begin paying salespeople when the deal closes instead of when the client pays.
 Add in a bonus if they close a multi-year deal.
 Increase pricing to match your competitors’ price.
 Roll out an employer-funded mental health education program.